zuplo/docs/docs/articles/routes-json-deprecation-for-openapi.md

 ## Migrating from `routes.json`

 It's easy to convert your project from the old `routes.json` format to use our new OpenAPI support.
-We have provided a CLI tool that can be invoked via [`npx`](https://www.npmjs.com/package/npx).
+We've provided a CLI tool that can be invoked via [`npx`](https://www.npmjs.com/package/npx).

-Simply execute the following cmd in your root Zuplo folder (at the level of the `/config` and `/module` folders):
+Simply execute the following command in your root Zuplo folder (at the level of the `/config` and `/module` folders):

 ```bash
 npx zuplo@latest convert